Silly String: Military use

-Bans
+Bans in the US

 The use of aerosol string products has been banned in several places for various reasons, including cleanup and removal costs and fears of potential damage to house or vehicle paint.

 It has been banned in the city of Ridgewood, New Jersey, and a number of other places, and also at some public gatherings and events.
 The town board of Huntington on Long Island banned the sale of Silly String within 1500 ft of the route of a parade.
 In 2001, the town of Middleborough, Massachusetts, banned Silly String; offenders face a $300 fine.

 In 2004, Los Angeles enacted a city ordinance (LAMC Section 56.02) to ban aerosol string in Hollywood on Halloween night.